GreenBankObservatory/turtle_orm/README.rst

 Background
 ----------

-The Turtle database stores a history of every observation script that has ever been executed, along with their respective operator, observer, project, etc.
+The Turtle database stores a history of every observation script that has ever been executed on the GBT, along with their respective operator, observer, project, etc.

 Overview